jmzlx/dd_poc/data/strategy/rockman - alternative.md

 ### Strategic Rationale

 The pandemic revealed fragility in supply chains.
-Rockwell can fill this gap by becoming the trusted partner for resilient, automated supply chains integrated with production.
+Rockman can fill this gap by becoming the trusted partner for resilient, automated supply chains integrated with production.

 ---